What is Delta-8 THC?

 The text of the Agricultural Improvement Act of 2018, colloquially known as the Farm Bill, put forth guidelines that removed industrial hemp and hemp-derived products from the list of substances defined in the Controlled Substances Act.
 The new regulations effectively legalized cannabis plants that contain less than .3 % delta-9 THC.

-The Farm Bill gave consumers all around the United States access to products like low-THC hemp flower, CBD oils, and cannabidiol-infused edibles like Tillmans Tranquils gummies and mints.
+The Farm Bill gave consumers all around the United States access to products like low-THC hemp flower, and cannabidiol-infused edibles like Tillmans Tranquils gummies and mints with cbd.
 The law also opened the door to hemp-derived extracts of alternative cannabinoids, including CBG and delta-8 THC.

 Although hemp-derived cannabinoids are technically legal on the federal level, some confusion exists.
 Manufacturers can extract cannabinoids like delta-8 from both industrial hemp and cannabis, which creates a legal gray area.
 Consumers should only buy CBD and delta-8 products from reputable companies that provide lab results for all of their products.
 It’s also a wise idea to store your products with a copy of their Certificates of Analysis (COAs) to avoid misunderstandings with legal authorities.